Assisted suicide: Washington State

-Dignitas

-250 accompanied suicides took place under the Dignitas program in Switzerland in 2023.

 Publicized cases

-In 2006, British doctor Anne Turner took her own life in a Zurich clinic having developed an incurable degenerative disease.
+In 2006, British doctor Anne Turner died of assisted suicide in a Zurich clinic having developed an incurable degenerative disease.
 Her story was reported by the BBC and later, in 2009, made into a TV film A Short Stay in Switzerland starring Julie Walters.

 In 2009, British conductor Sir Edward Downes and his wife Joan died together at a suicide clinic outside Zürich "under circumstances of their own choosing".
 Sir Edward was not terminally ill, but his wife was diagnosed with rapidly developing cancer.

 In 2010, the American PBS TV program Frontline showed a documentary called The Suicide Tourist which told the story of Professor Craig Ewert, his family, and Dignitas, and his decision to die by assisted suicide using sodium pentobarbital in Switzerland after he was diagnosed and suffering with ALS (Lou Gehrig's disease).

 In 2011, the BBC televised the assisted suicide of Peter Smedley, a canning factory owner, who was suffering from motor neurone disease.
 The programme – Terry Pratchett: Choosing to Die – told the story of Smedley's journey to the end where he used The Dignitas Clinic, a voluntary euthanasia clinic in Switzerland, to assist him in carrying out his suicide.
 The programme shows Smedley eating chocolates to counter the unpalatable taste of the liquid he drinks to end his life.
 Moments after drinking the liquid, Smedley begged for water, gasped for breath and became red, he then fell into a deep sleep where he snored heavily while holding his wife's hand.
 Minutes later, Smedley stopped breathing and his heart stopped beating.

 In 2022 in Colombia Victor Escobar became the first person with a non-terminal illness to die by legally regulated euthanasia.
 The 60-year-old Escobar had end-stage chronic obstructive pulmonary disease.

+In 2024, Brazilian poet/writer Antonio Cicero traveled to Switzerland where he underwent the process.
+Having been diagnosed with Alzheimer's disease in 2019, Cícero carried out the procedure in Zurich and died on October 23, 2024, at the age of 79.
+His life partner, Marcelo Pies, was present during it.

 In 2025 Wayne Hawkins in California invited the BBC to be present at his assisted suicide.